 100% exemption

 There are many advantages of home solar energy.
-You can raise your property values, save money, and reduce emissions.
-With the right storage equipment, solar panels can also give you further energy independence and offer some protection from power outages.
+You can qualify for tax benefits, reduce emissions, and raise your property values.
+With the right storage equipment, solar panels can also provide you with additional energy security and offer some protection from power outages.

-It depends on your home's location and what type of panels you're installing.
-With the winter months in South Carolina being very mild, you have a wide time window to install your panels, though they won't hit peak performance until summer arrives.
+It depends on your location and the kind of panels you plan to use.
+With the winter months in South Carolina being very mild, you have significant leeway to install your panels, though they won't reach peak performance until summer arrives.